FrendsPlatform/Frends.SAPConnector/README.md

 Returns a JToken dictionary of export parameter or table values returned by SAP function.

 ## ExecuteQuery
-Frends.SAPConnector.ExecuteQuery task to query SAP table.
+Frends.SAPConnector.ExecuteQuery Task to query SAP table.

 ### Input: